Ganaraska Forest Area

 Someone's sitting in the shade today

-because someone planted a tree
+because someone planted a tree a long

 Keep a green tree in your heart and